-Through our embarrassing stories, my daughter and I were able to connect, and she was better able to overcome her fear and uncertainty of asking questions when she was in need of something.
+Through our embarrassing stories, my daughter and I were able to connect, and she was able to overcome her fear and uncertainty of asking questions when she was in need of something.
 (Her fear of the leprechaun, though?
 Um, not so much.)

-2. Give them space to do things their way.
+Give them space to do things their way.

-My first instinct as a parent is to jump right in there and “save” my introverted children from their quiet nature when things aren’t going as planned.
+My first instinct as a parent is to jump in and “save” my introverted children from their quiet nature when things aren’t going as planned.
 This intervention could be something as simple as speaking for them to a more complicated scenario, such as fixing a problem with a friend.

 I realized my introverted daughter had her own unique relationship with her figure skating coach and own way of communicating.
-She wasn’t going to have an outgoing and outspoken relationship with this person of authority — because it just wasn’t her way.
-Instead, I learned that talking my daughters through their problems — and the possible scenarios of a situation while letting them take charge — produced a much better outcome.
+She wasn’t going to have an outgoing and outspoken relationship with this person of authority, because it just wasn’t her way.
+Instead, I learned that talking my daughters through their problems — and the possible scenarios of a situation while letting them take charge — produced a better outcome.
 In this case, my daughter talking to me about practice was just normal venting and she didn’t need me to butt into her student/coach relationship.
 This would have left her skating on thin ice!
 (Pun intended!)

-3. Don’t force interactions, like making them talk to someone.
+Don’t force interactions, like making them talk to someone.

 Let’s set the scene: a crowded store (as if that’s not bad enough) with my daughter’s elementary teacher visible in the next aisle.
-Eye contact is hesitantly made and I suggest that my daughter go up to her teacher and give her — wait for it — a hug!
+Eye contact is hesitantly made, and I suggest that my daughter go up to her teacher and give her — wait for it — a hug!
 (Eek, the horror!)
 I vaguely remember this encounter and my huge mistake.
 How in the world could I, an introvert who would never run up to someone for a hug, expect this behavior from my own introverted child?

 Well, it turns out that, as an introverted parent, from time to time, I do get caught up in societal expectations and “norms.”
 But I’ve learned to come back to my senses and face the realities of the introverted life my children lead.
 After all, I try not to make it too obvious when I do things like run the other way when I see people in a store, which brings me to my next point…

-4. Model socially acceptable behaviors, like saying hi to a friend you run into.
+Model socially acceptable behaviors, like saying hi to a friend you run into.

 However, there always comes a time when I must come face-to-face with a person or two, either because it is polite or I have not run away fast enough.
 All kidding aside, I realize the need to set an example for my daughters.
-Because our children learn by example, I try to set a positive one and reach out of my comfort zone when necessary by modeling more “acceptable” social behavior and viewing it as a learning point.
+Because our children learn by example, I try to set a positive one and step out of my comfort zone when necessary by modeling more “acceptable” social behavior and viewing it as a learning point.

-Thankfully, my girls are old enough now, so we are at the stage where we can laugh about many of our introverted insecurities.
+Thankfully, my girls are older now, so we are at the stage where we can laugh about many of our introverted insecurities.
 However, it is still important for me to model behaviors and help prepare them for social interactions.
 This is because, even though we introverts don’t want these interactions to happen, they inevitably will, and I want my girls to have the self-assurance to handle themselves.
 These days, it’s really up to my daughters whether or not to go with the norm on social interactions and to figure out what feels comfortable and natural for them.

-5. Don’t raise a people-pleaser.
+Don’t raise a people-pleaser.

 I’ve been there myself, you know, agreeing to do things I really didn’t want to do.
 Sometimes it seems an introvert’s quietness can be taken advantage of because society knows we will not complain (not out loud anyway).
-Plus, we have people-pleasing tendencies.
+Plus, many of us have people-pleasing tendencies.
 The number of times I have been a “yes” person when I wanted to be a “no” person is probably countless, and I have seen my daughters cave under the stress of saying “yes” to please people.
-I’m not implying I want my girls to be rude and say “no” to everything, but I do want them to stand up for themselves when it counts.
+I’m not implying that I want my girls to be rude and say “no” to everything, but I do want them to stand up for themselves when it counts.

 Usually, my youngest daughter accepts any seating arrangement and goes about the day minding her own business.
-But one day when the kid really got to her, she came home in tears — not only because she wanted her sanity back, but mostly because she didn’t want to disappoint her teacher by asking to be moved.
+But one day when the problem kid really got to her, she came home in tears — not only because she wanted her sanity back, but mostly because she didn’t want to disappoint her teacher by asking to be moved.
 After a long talk and some convincing, my daughter went back to school the next day and held a private conversation with her teacher.
-The final result: a brand new seat and a mutual respect between my daughter and her teacher.
+The result: a brand new seat and a mutual respect between my daughter and her teacher.

 Quiet is beautiful.
 Quiet is peaceful.
 Quiet is thinking.
 Quiet is powerful.
 Quiet is normal.
 I can’t say it enough.
-Let’s face it, the world is a complicated, noisy, mostly extroverted place, and quiet is sometimes looked upon as, well, abnormal.
+Let’s face it, the world is a complicated, noisy, extroverted place, and quiet is sometimes looked upon as, well, abnormal.
 My introverted daughters have heard their fair share of the typical questions: Why are you so quiet? and How come you never talk?
 I mean, do extroverts ever get asked why they talk so darn much?
 Maybe it’s time to reverse the question.
-I think we introverts hear these insensitive remarks about being quiet so often, we begin to believe there must be something “wrong” with us.
+I think we introverts hear these insensitive remarks about being quiet so often that we begin to believe there must be something “wrong” with us.
 There isn’t.
 Definitely not.

 When my daughters would ask me why they were viewed differently for being quiet, I would first roll my eyes a bit (to myself) and think, not those questions again.
-But then I would explain that everyone has a different way of thinking.
-Some people (not introverts) think out loud without internalizing their thoughts, and others (like us) tend to ponder a bit and only say the really important stuff.
+Then I would explain that everyone has a different way of thinking.
+Some people (not introverts) think out loud without internalizing their thoughts, and others (like us) tend to ponder a bit and only say the important stuff.
 Neither is wrong: They are just different approaches to thinking and communicating.
 Over time, my deep-thinking daughters began to appreciate their quiet, and sometimes solitary, natures — eventually accepting (for the most part) their introverted traits.
 My introverted daughters appreciate who they are and embrace being introverts!

-Remind Your Introverted Child That ‘Quiet Is Power’
+Remind Your Introverted Child That Quiet Is Power

 My fellow introverted parents, how do you instill confidence in your introverted children?
 I’d love to hear in the comments below!